-When working with our KPM (UK) supply chain, we use industry recognised standards to audit suppliers and verify compliance.
-We audit direct product suppliers periodically to monitor continued compliance and improvement.
+When working with our KPM (UK) supply chain, as part of our overall due diligence activities, we use industry recognised standards to audit suppliers and verify compliance.
+We not only audit new suppliers as part of our onboarding process, but also continue to audit existing direct product suppliers periodically to monitor continued compliance and improvement.

-As part of this, we have deployed a supplier audit programme which we are planning to enhance to facilitate our ability to verify that our suppliers do indeed adopt similar standards of ethical behaviour.
+As part of this, we are gradually deploying a supplier audit programme which we have enhanced to facilitate our ability to verify that our suppliers do indeed adopt similar standards of ethical behaviour.